 - You have too much task at hand and trying to complete your work without proper planning.
 This will lead to frustration and confusion, and hence your ability to concentrate.

 - You are sleepy or hungry and this makes it difficult for you to concentrate, especially on abstract activities.

 The first step to overcome these barriers is to recognize that you have a problem.
 By accepting these problems, you will learn to concentrate better.
 The followings are steps given by the authors, to help improve your concentration and focus level:

 Analyze your level of motivation.
 If the reason for not able to concentrate is due to a mismatch of personality and job, then you should stop.
 Forcing yourself to continue will not be productive

 2. Organize Your Activity

 Start your week with a plan.
 Schedule what needs to be done in order of priority and importance.
-Estimate time required to accomplish those tasks.
-Do you need any help from others or use of a particular equipment?
+Estimate the time required to accomplish those tasks.
+Do you need any help from others or the use of particular equipment?
 Put it all in your list.

 3. Put Aside Your Personal Problems